earthly/website/blog/_posts/2021-09-22-awk-examples.md

 **What I've learned: Awk's `BEGIN`, `END` and Variables**

 Awk provides two special patterns, `BEGIN` and `END`.
-The actions in these blocks are run before any lines are processed and after all the lines have be processed.
-This is how you would initialize data, print headers and footer or do any start up or tear down stuff in Awk.
+You can use them to run actions before any lines before and after processing the records.
+For example, this is how you would initialize data, print headers and footer, or do any start-up or tear-down stuff in Awk.

 It ends up looking like this:
 ``` bash